theconqurer13/Chatr./README.md

 - Verify your Clerk keys and webhook secret if authentication or events appear to fail.
 - Confirm MongoDB is reachable from your environment.

-### License
-This project is provided as-is for educational and portfolio purposes.
-Add your preferred license if distributing.